Former SC police chief pleads guilty to theft of federal funds and lying to FBI

 A federal law that seeks to identify drug traffickers and tax evaders requires banks to report all deposits of more than $10,000.
 People who break up large deposits to keep them under $10,000 are said to be “structuring” their deposits to avoid triggering bank reporting requirements.

-According to the indictment, Shaffer lied to an FBI agent when he told the agent, who was investigating Shaffer’s bank deposit history, that he had received the money he was depositing from his brother.
-In fact, the indictment said, Shaffer “stole the money from” the city of Manning.
+According to the indictment, Shaffer lied to an FBI agent when he told the agent, who was investigating Shaffer’s bank deposit history, that he had received some of the money he deposited from his brother.

+The FBI agent then interviewed Shaffer’s brother, who told the agent he knew nothing about the money Shaffer claimed to have gotten.

-Federal Judge Bruce Hendricks presided.
-Assistant U.S. Attorneys prosecuting the case were Brook Andrews and Will Lewis.
+Assistant U.S. Attorneys prosecuting the case were Brook Andrews and Lewis, who spoke with a reporter following the hearing.
 Federal public defender Cody Groeber represented Shaffer.

 Comments